 Sodium Bicarbonate is used to raise the Total Alkalinity in swimming pools.

-The total alkalinity is a measure of how much alkaline substances there are in the water.
-In swimming pool water, we are concerned with bicarbonate alkalinity, which should be between 80 ppm and 120 ppm.
+The total alkalinity is a measure of how many alkaline substances are in the water.
+In swimming pool water bicarbonate alkalinity should be between 80 ppm and 120 ppm.

 When the total alkalinity is within this range, it prevents rapid pH changes and stabilises the pH level.